Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 • Roof boxes

-This meant that the roof rack was no longer just a simple metal frame, but a versatile transport solution for different applications .
+Thus, the roof rack was no longer just a simple metal frame, but a versatile transport solution for various applications.

-While crossbeams were primarily intended for single long objects, expedition baskets could accommodate differently shaped loads .
+While crossbars were primarily intended for single long items, expedition baskets could accommodate differently shaped cargo.

-An expedition basket was usually a sturdy metal construction with a surrounding rim.
-It was mounted on the vehicle roof and allowed the load to be secured with straps.
+An expedition basket was usually a sturdy metal construction with a circumferential rim.
+It was mounted on the vehicle roof and allowed the cargo to be secured with straps.

 • Vehicles for long-distance travel and expeditions

-They became particularly popular with vehicles such as Land Rover, Toyota Land Cruiser and Jeep , which were frequently used for travel and off-road use.
+They became especially popular with vehicles like Land Rover, Toyota Land Cruiser, and Jeep, which were often used for travel and off-road excursions.

 • Toolboxes